winnpixie/cpapk/README.md

 ## How to use (Termux):
 * Install [Termux](https://termux.com/) on your device
-* (this is a one-time step) Run `termux-setup-storage` to allow Termux file access
+* (This is a one-time step) Run `termux-setup-storage` to allow Termux file access
 * Run `cd /sdcard`
-* (this is a one-time) Run `curl -o cpapk.sh https://raw.githubusercontent.com/alerithe/cpapk/master/cpapk.sh` to download the executable
+* (This is a one-time step) Run `curl -O https://alerithe.github.io/cpapk/cpapk.sh` to download the executable
 * Run `bash cpapk.sh app_name` (replace `app_name` with the desired application)

 ## Notes:
 * You may be required to run `dos2unix` on the `cpapk.sh` executable (`adb shell dos2unix /sdcard/cpapk.sh` or just `dos2unix /sdcard/cpapk.sh` if you're on Termux).
-    * I tried to force commits to use LF instead of CRLF but I'm not sure if it worked.
+    * I tried to force commits to use LF instead of CRLF however I'm not sure if it worked.
 * Running through Termux on a non-rooted device does not work for any non-System apps and will require an app from the Play Store.
-    * I can't confirm if this problem persists on a rooted device as I don't own one.
+    * I can't confirm if this problem persists on a rooted device as I do not own one.